-The MEDC is planning to notify applicants of grant award decisions in accordance with the date(s) published in Appendix F: Timeline.
+The MEDC is planning to notify applicants of grant award decisions within 5 weeks of the application window closing.
 All applicants will be notified of grant status by email.

 What is the general process and timing to enter into a grant agreement with the MEDC?